daizutabi/mkapi/docs/usage/config.md

 ## Excluding Modules

-You can skip the generation of documentation for specific modules using the plugin's `exclude` setting.
+You can exclude the generation of documentation for specific modules using the plugin's `exclude` setting.
 This feature is particularly useful for omitting test modules, unnecessary components, or large modules that may clutter your documentation.

-You can skip generation of documentation for some specific modules with the plugin's `exclude` setting:

 ```yaml title="mkdocs.yml"
 plugins: